You are tricked into giving away your NetID password

 Avoid using your NetID as your login or account name for any non-Cornell services.
 If you have no choice, because the website automatically uses your email address for the account name, make sure to choose a password that has no similarity to your NetID password.

 Your NetID password is too simple

 Contemporary computers are so powerful that simple passwords can be cracked with minimal effort.
-See Set strong passwords (NetID and others).
+See Strong Passwords for Your NetID.
 To test your password’s strength, go to the Manage Your NetID page and click Do you have a strong password?

 Your computer is infected with software that snoops for your NetID password

 Sometimes a computer infection includes a keylogger, software that records everything you type and then sends it off to whomever has taken control of your computer.
 The intruder can then see your password as it’s typed.
 This is less common, but needs to be considered if no other explanation is found.

 You type your password on a computer open for public use

 Entering your NetID password on any unfamiliar computer puts you at risk.
 What assurance do you have that it is protected by good security practices?
 Public computers, such as are found in hotel lobbies or cafes, are particularly dangerous because it’s possible someone unscrupulous has installed malicious software to steal your personal information.
 If you must enter your NetID password on a computer that’s meant for public use, change it the next time you are on a trusted computer.